serverless/event-gateway/_docs/access_control.md

 Authentication is outside the scope of this system for now, but we could prioritize it in the future.

+### Ownership

+* all objects are assigned an owning identity upon creation, including new identities
+* ownership is hierarchical

+### Namespaces

+* A Namespace is a coarse-grained sandbox in which entities can interact freely.
+* An identity is a member of one or more namespaces.
+* Topics, Functions, and Endpoints belong to one or more namespaces.
+* All actions are possible within a namespace: publishing, subscribing and calling
+* All access cross-namespace is disabled by default.
+* To perform cross-namespace access, use Rules (see below, not initial dev focus before Emit)

 ### Rules

+* Probably not going to exist before Emit.
+Maybe never, if Namespaces are good enough.
 * Rules are defined as a tuple of (Subject, Action, Object, Environment).
 * Subject is an identity or function ID.
 * Object may be an identity, function, endpoint, topic, or a group of them.